PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 smeared by the overlapping spheres and second the sphere-shaped ROIs probably do not reflect the true shape and extent of functional subregions in the brain.
 Therefore, it mixes and matches things that might not belong together.
-It would be much nicer if we would be able to obtain a per-feature measure, where each value can really be attributed to the respective feature and not just to an area surrounding it.
+It would be much nicer if we were able to obtain a per-feature measure, where each value can really be attributed to the respective feature and not just to an area surrounding it.